Unconditional Love: A Valentine’s Day Gift to Ourselves and Others

 This Valentine’s Day I wanted to be deliberate and intentional in creating something luscious, chocolatety, and seductive.
 A practice of self love and love for others, right?

 Chocolate + raspberry with a minimal hint of orange will bring just that.
-I can’t wait to sink my teeth into this.

 It may be a tad more work than a whipping up a cake mix from a box or buying something from the bakery, but I’m feeling excited to create something so wonderful.
+Be sure if you do choose to add the wild orange essential oil, you choose a pure, safe and reputable brand.
+I only use this one.

 Intentional.
 Deliberate.
 And soooooo good.